mcealera/streamlitecs/README.md

 Streamlit (https://streamlit.io/) provides a fast and easy way to build web apps and does not require front end development knowledge.
 Streamlit is a popular prototyping tool and is featured extensively in AWS Blog Articles, Labs, Workshops and Immersion Days.
 Most of these resources will run an ad-hoc instance of Streamlit - usually directly in the developer's IDE or Jupyter notebook.
 While this is great for learning and fast prototyping, it is not suitable for deploying a reliable Streamlit app.

 This is a simple project showcasing a Streamlit deployment on Amazon ECS using AWS CDK to provision the infrastructure resources.
 It also provides instructions on packaging the default Streamlit 'hello-world' app as a container image.
 The CDK will create the following resources:

 ![Architecture](streamlitecs.png)

+## Deployment steps

 ### 1. Create the Docker image and push it to a repository.